 Green - no ‘freeze-thaw’ anticipated

-Amber - ‘freeze-thaw’ forecasted with water demand increase being within normal variability
+Amber - ‘freeze-thaw’ forecast with water demand increase being within normal variability

 Red - ‘freeze-thaw’ anticipated with above normal levels of water demand expected